History of the Indianapolis Colts: 2011: Manning injury

 Indianapolis went into the 2011 season with many questions not only about Peyton Manning's health but also his contract status.
 Manning signed an extension before the beginning of the season, but his availability for the season was in question due to surgery.
 The league was faced with a lockout from March to July that prevented Manning from using team training facilities to help recover, and when the preseason began he was left on the "Physically Unable to Perform" list.
 Originally ruled out for the season opener in Houston, Manning was eventually sidelined for the entire season due to multiple surgeries on his neck.
 Veteran quarterback Kerry Collins (who had retired a month before signing with the Colts) was signed to the team early in the year due to the dissatisfaction with backup quarterbacks Curtis Painter and Dan Orlovsky.

-For the first time since 1997, the Colts were not commanded by Peyton Manning and instead were led by Collins in a 34–7 loss against the Texans.
+For the first time since 1997, the Colts were not commanded by Peyton Manning and instead were led by Collins in a 34–7 loss against the Houston Texans.
 The season continued to spiral without Manning and the team was quickly 0–3 and was forced to start Curtis Painter following an injury to Kerry Collins.
-The Colts continued to look abysmal under Painter with the team going 0–11, including a 62–7 loss to the Saints, before Dan Orlovsky was put in to replace Painter at New England.
+The Colts continued to look abysmal under Painter with the team going 0–11, including a 62–7 loss to the New Orleans Saints, before Dan Orlovsky was put in to replace Painter against the New England Patriots.
 Orlovsky led an effort to beat the Patriots, but the Colts fell to them 31–24, to go 0–12 on the season.
-After much media speculation they would equal the 2008 Lions’ ignominy of losing all sixteen games, the Colts finally won at home against the Titans and the Texans in Weeks 15 and 16, so that they finished with a 2–14 record, which was still the second-worst in the Indianapolis era.
-This record ensured the Colts the number one overall pick in the 2012 NFL Draft and began to stir up controversy over Peyton Manning’s continued presence within the organization.
+After much media speculation they would equal the 2008 Lions’ ignominy of losing all sixteen games, the Colts finally won at home against the Tennessee Titans and the Texans in Weeks 15 and 16, so that they finished with a 2–14 record, which was still the second-worst in the Indianapolis era.
+This record ensured the Colts the number one overall pick in the 2012 NFL draft and began to stir up controversy over Peyton Manning’s continued presence within the organization.

 The Peyton Manning era came to an end on March 8, 2012, when Jim Irsay announced that Manning was officially being released from the roster after 13 seasons.
 Although Manning’s medical condition and throwing strength continued to improve, Irsay stated that the Colts were embarking on "an ambitious rebuilding project" and that due to Manning's age, 36, it was unlikely that he could win another Super Bowl before the rebuilding project was finished.
 In addition, the Colts would have owed him an additional $20 million if he'd stayed on the roster another week.